boatbomber/Highlighter/README.md

-# LuaLexer
+# Highlighter
-Pure Lua lexer for Lua code
+RichText highlighting Lua code with a pure Lua lexer